essif-lab/framework/docs/terms/semantics.md

 typeid: semantics
 stage: draft
 hoverText: "Semantics: a mapping between the (tangible/textual) Terms and (intangible) ideas/Concepts - their meaning."
+glossaryText: "a mapping between the (tangible/textual) %%terms^term%% and (intangible) ideas/Concepts - their meaning."
 ---

 ### Short Description